MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhanced-meeting-rooms.md

 #### Speaker options

-Front-of-room speaker arrays as well as overhead speakers will work for this type of space.
+Front-of-room speaker arrays and overhead speakers will work for this type of space.

 Note: Spatial audio is not yet available and may require specific audio devices.